 Eyes up, heart open

 My most important job as your photographer is to tell the story of your wedding day while making you and your family and friends comfortable.
 The more comfortable you are, the better your pictures will be.
-A typical Carla Ten Eyck client is a lover of photography, art and design.
+My typical client is a lover of photography, art and design.
 They are someone who has to have beautiful photographs.
 Someone who cries openly or laughs so hard they snort!
-Someone who just lets Carla do what she does best, and trusts her years of experience in the industry.
-Whether you are the most camera-shy person or the biggest ham, Carla will get you comfortable in a way that is best for you.
-There is no cookie-cutter approach to every client!
+Someone who just lets me do what I do best, and trusts my many years of experience in the industry.
+Whether you are the most camera-shy person or the biggest ham, there is no cookie-cutter approach to every client.
+I will get you comfortable in a way that is best for you.

 Welcome to my blog!
 Here you can view my most recent weddings, events and other fun sessions.
 Grab a cup of coffee and get comfortable, I have been blogging since 2006, so there is all of the content to do a deep dive and see if I am the right fit for you and your event!

 I pride myself on being a welcoming and inclusive photographer and human being and embrace everyone.
 I am so happy you are here to view my work, stay as long as you’d like and please feel free to leave a comment or share any posts!
 XO Carla

 Diana and Phil’s autumn wedding day at Cold Spring Farm in Colchester CT was blustery, blue-skied and crisp!
 Since I knew that wind was a factor I showed up a bit earlier than expected to get the lay of the land and scope some potential portrait spots out to help the day run as smooth as possible.
 Diana and Phil have two children under 3 and a brand spanking new puppy named Draco, so, any little bit of time saving I could manage I knew would be super helpful!
 I poked around the farm and found some really Read More